bramyarao/bramyarao.github.io/README.md

 ## About me
 <div style="text-align: justify">
 Currently pursuing Masters in Computer Science at University of British Columbia, Vancouver.
-Interested in the areas of Parallel/Distributed computing, Big Data, Machine Learning Software Development.
+Interested in the areas of Parallel/Distributed computing, Big Data, Machine Learning and Software Development.

 I have worked previously as a Software Developer in Irvine, California, USA.
 Before this, I got my Doctoral degree in Structural engineering from University of California San Diego, in the field of Computational Mechanics (Numerical Simulation/Scientific computing).